 4. Trap Bar Deadlift

-Trap Bar Deadifts are a fantastic in-season exercise as there’s little to no eccentric stress.
+The Trap Bar Deadift is a fantastic in-season exercise as there’s little to no eccentric stress.
 The eccentric portion of the lift (lowering portion) is what makes you sore.
 Having said that, the trap bar deadlift is predominately concentric.
-This is one of my favorite exercises to implement with players as they can go pretty heavy and obtain the strength and power benefits of this exercise provides.
-Also, I would not let my athletes go lower than a 5 Rep Max in season, which is usually no more than 60-70% of their 1 Rep Max.
+This is one of my favorite exercises to implement with players as they can go pretty heavy and obtain the strength and power benefits that this exercise provides.

 Trap Bar Deadlift